-Previous rounds of outbreaks worldwide have laid bare to people that the long-term survival is really with rearrangement of human’s relationship with nature.
-That literally means drastic changes in lifestyle, in irresponsible consumption, and in exploitative economic activities, and of course, it’s much harder and requires stronger determination to pursue than vaccination_such as shifting towards Green Economy
+Previous rounds of outbreaks worldwide have laid bare to people that long-term survival is really with rearrangement of human’s relationship with nature.
+That literally means a drastic change in lifestyle, in irresponsible consumption, and in exploitative economic activities, and of course, it’s much harder and requires stronger determination to pursue than vaccination_such as shifting towards Green Economy

-The latest report on relatively low efficacy of the experimental Covid-19 vaccine jointly produced by Brazil’s Institute of Butantan and China’s Sinovac Biotech has prompted Thai people to become nervous here as they are anxiously waiting for the same vaccine to be delivered here in late last month amid the new burst of the virus which has spread over 60 provinces now.
+The latest report on the relatively low efficacy of the experimental Covid-19 vaccine jointly produced by Brazil’s Institute of Butantan and China’s Sinovac Biotech has prompted Thai people to become nervous as they are anxiously waiting for the same vaccine to be delivered here in late last month amid the new burst of the virus, which has spread over 60 provinces now.

-The results of the clinical trial in Brazil, as revealed early this week, showed relatively low efficacy, with slightly over 50% effective.
+The results of the clinical trial in Brazil, as revealed early this week, showed relatively low efficacy, with slightly over 50% effectiveness.
 The later explanation is that the experiment this round has been conducted among medical practitioners and volunteers.
-They are considered as high-risk groups, and following epidemiological assumptions, high risk groups tend to yield less vaccination effectiveness.
+They are considered high-risk groups, and following epidemiological assumptions, high-risk groups tend to yield less vaccination effectiveness.

 The explanation by top virologists and public health executives may have brought some reliefs to the public at large, but one fact that has surfaced from this latest development is how fragile and sensitive Thai society is at the moment.

 Epidemiologically, vaccines, if successful, are considered as effective cures against communicable diseases, but there is probably an exception for this virus, Covid-19, as almost all of the experiments or the very last phases of clinical trials have so far not yet yielded quite stable results that can confirm their stable efficacy.